MJSiddu/Clock/README.md

 # Clock
-Analog and Digital Clock using plain hTML, CSS and JavaScript
+Analog and Digital Clock using plain HTML, CSS and JavaScript